stok0102/shoe_brands/README.md

+# Shoe Brand Finder

+An app to associate shoes brands with stores and vice versa using Ruby with ActiveRecord.

 ## User Stories

 * As a user, I want to be able to add, update, delete and list shoe stores.